 Searching for a healthy snack for your cat?
 Fortunately, you don’t have to look much further than your own pantry for some cat-safe foods to feed your pet.
-And once you find out what human foods your feline friend can eat, you can start getting creative by making your kitty delicious DIY cat treats.
+And once you find out what human foods cats can eat, you can start getting creative by making your kitty delicious DIY cat treats.

 Read on to discover which feline-friendly human foods are expert-recommended, so you can start feeding your cat like every other family member.